yash-ya/yash-ya/README.md

 ### Hi there 👋, I am Yash

-I'm a final-year CSE student at DTU.
-I am from Delhi India, and currently working as an SDE intern at Fareportal.

 Skills: ANDROID DEV / FLUTTER / NODE / REACT / JS / HTML / CSS

 - 🔭 I’m currently working on this page.